barberd/coco9511pak/README.md

 ### Interrupts

-To trigger an interrupt when a command is complete, issue the command to the Am9511 with bit 7 high.
+Optionally, to trigger an interrupt when a command is complete, issue the command to the Am9511 with bit 7 high.
 For example, use $93 for FDIV instead of $13.
 See the Am9511 datasheet for details.
 Using interrupts enables programs go on to other work and return once the command is complete without needing to poll for a status change.

 Commands with bit 7 high will cause the Am9511's SVREQ pin to go high when complete, which causes a 74LS05 (an open-collector NOT gate) to pull the cartridge's pin 8 (CART\*) low.
 This pin will stay low until the service request is acknowledged by reading from the chip.
 When PIA1 is configured to do so, a fast interrupt request is sent to the CPU when CART\* goes low.

 To configure the PIA1 to do this, enable fast interrupts and configure it to trigger on a falling edge, like so:

                 LDA     $FF23           ;load PIA1 Side B Control Register ORA     #$01            ;set bit 0 to 1 to enable cart firq ANDA    #$FD            ;set bit 1 to 0 to trigger on falling-edge STA     $FF23           ;store in PIA1 Side B Control Register

 Hook in the interrupt handler at $010F (and/or $FEF4 on the CoCo3) as one would any other FIRQ handler.
 Make sure your handler performs a SVACK through a chip read.